Green Beans with Bacon

 Step-by-step instructions

 1. If using a smaller pot, you may have to blanch the green beans in batches.
 Set out a large bowl of ice water before blanching the beans.
-In a large saucepan or stock pot, bring 4 quarts water and 1 tablespoon salt to boil.
+In a large pot or sauce pan, bring 4 quarts water and 1 tablespoon salt to boil.
 Add the green beans and boil until tender-crisp, but still bright green, about 3 to 5 minutes.

 Green beans being boiled in water in a silver pot.